 Recognise the need to maintain the level of lighting within design levels at minimum cost.

 Utilise equipment that will be available for the foreseeable future such that replacements and spares will be readily available.

+if the decision of consent outlines environmental concerns regard wildlife or significant environs (i.e. bats and/or lizards), the design must take into consideration these and consider the impact to meet the Wildlife Act 1953 requirements.

 These guidelines are not meant to provide a template for the physical road lighting design, but rather to identify and help to meet the design objectives related to the implementation of energy efficient lighting and effective maintenance processes.
 They are supplementary to the standard ‘AS/NZS 1158: Lighting for Roads and Public Spaces’.
 Where a conflict exists between any Standard and the specific requirements outlined in this RITS, the RITS prevails.